What’s a Monastery Retreat Like?

 If you are going on a private retreat — that is, you alone or you and some friends who are committing to mostly silence — you have some options as to how to structure your time.

-There are a number of perks in going to a Benedictine monastery for your retreat.
+• There are a number of perks in going to a Benedictine monastery for your retreat.
 You will usually be invited to attend Liturgy of the Hours with the monastic community.
 Most monasteries have BEAUTIFUL grounds, so bring your walking shoes.
-There may be a library with recommendations for spiritual reading.
 You may want to eat your meals in silence, but some monasteries allow guests to eat with the community.
 Be prepared to meet some very alive and interesting people.

 Many of the ABRC member retreat centers have facilities for group retreats and conferences.
 Check out each one on the Find a Retreat Center page to see which will best meet your needs.
 They may also have staff who could provide input for your group.